xishanyu2/xishanyu2.github.io/_pages/notes.md

 ---

 I intend to update a series of study notes regarding mathematical and computational methodologies associated with economic research.
-The proposed topics are as follows:
+The prospective topics are as follows:

 01 Linear Algebra (start from column space of matrix A)
 02 Stata and Python (Programming and Visualization)